fendyjong/udacity-blockchain-project-4/README.md

 # Project #4.
 Private Blockchain Notary Service

 This is Project 4, Private Blockchain Notary Service.
-This project uses blockchain record a star ownership.
+This project uses blockchain to record a star ownership.

 ## Technology used.